-- 7.1 There must be at least one invigilator for each group of 20 or fewer candidates taking on-screen tests, unless an awarding body has given permission to do otherwise.
+7.1 There must be at least one invigilator for each group of 20 or fewer candidates taking on-screen tests, unless an awarding body has given permission to do otherwise.
 This will, however, be dependent on the nature of the test and the layout of the room.
-Further invigilators should be employed at the exams officer's discretion to ensure that all candidates are always in view. - 7.2 Technical help should be available throughout the test(s) in case of hardware/software problems and to assist with invigilation of the test. - 7.3 Invigilators must ensure that candidates do not bring into the examination room potential technological/web enabled sources of information such as iPods, mobile phones, MP3/4 players, smartwatches and wrist watches which have a data storage device. - 7.4 Unless permitted by the awarding body's subject-specific instructions, there must be no access to: - a) data stored on the hard drive; - b) e-mail; - c) portable storage media, e.g. floppy disks, CDs, memory sticks; - d) pre-prepared templates; - e) the internet. - 7.5 Centres must keep a signed record of the seating plan. - 7.6 During a test, work stations may be networked and it may not be possible to avoid a group of candidates having to share access to a printer.
+Further invigilators should be employed at the exams officer's discretion to ensure that all candidates are always in view.

+- 7.2 Technical help should be available throughout the test(s) in case of hardware/software problems and to assist with invigilation of the test. - 7.3 Candidates must not be in possession of the following items iPods, mobile phones, MP3/4 players or similar devices, and watches. - 7.4 Unless permitted by the awarding body's subject-specific instructions, there must be no access to: - a) data stored on the hard drive; - b) email; - c) portable storage media, e.g. floppy disks, CDs, memory sticks; - d) pre-prepared templates; - e) the internet. - 7.5 Centres must keep a signed record of the seating plan. - 7.6 During a test, work stations may be networked and it may not be possible to avoid a group of candidates having to share access to a printer.
 Candidates must be closely supervised to ensure they only have access to their own work.

-8. Emergencies
+8 Emergencies